aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/_index.md

 articleTitle: Document Builder Overview
 linktitle: Document Builder Overview
 type: docs
-description: "DocumentBuilder allows you to build dynamic documents from scratch or add new elements to existing ones.
-DocumentBuilder provides methods to insert text, checkboxes, tables, images, and other content elements with C++."
+description: "DocumentBuilder allows you to build dynamic documents from scratch or add new elements to existing ones using C++.
+DocumentBuilder provides methods to insert text, checkboxes, tables, images, and other content elements in C++."
 weight: 15
 url: /cpp/document-builder-overview/
 ---